Call Us Today: 780-459-1066

 Not sleeping enough disrupts your body’s protein levels which can play a role in the development of a migraine.
 However, you also don’t want to sleep too much!
 Oversleeping alters neurotransmitters (such as serotonin) in the brain which can also lead to a headache or migraine.

-12. Holiday Stress
+12. Holiday stress

 As the weather gets cooler in Alberta, we begin to see more holidays (e.g. Thanksgiving, Christmas, etc).
 Holiday shopping and plans can cause unwanted or increased stress resulting in migraines or headaches.